Cap Rate Calculator

 Cap Rate = Net Operating Income ÷ Current Market Value

 In our example, the NOI of $500,000, divided by the market value of $10 million, results in a cap rate of 5.0%.

 Cap rates serve as a way to identify the length of time it will take an investor to recover its investment in an asset.
 For example, a property that has a cap rate of 10% could reasonably be expected to generate enough income to recoup the investor’s stake in the property in 10 years.
 Additionally, the relationship between a property’s NOI and cap rate can be used to determine the property value when taken in comparison with the cap rates of similar properties — that is, commercial properties of similar age and asset class — in a given market.

 A property’s capitalization rate can be useful in making rough comparisons to the relative value of similar properties on the market.
 However, it should not be taken as the sole indicator of an investment property’s profitability.
 This is because the calculation disregards certain key factors such as leverage.

-What Is a Good Cap Rate?
+What Is a Good Capitalization Rate for a Rental Property?